meilisearch/documentation/guides/advanced_guides/configuration.md

 **CLI option**: `--update-map-size`

 The maximum size, in bytes, of the update lmdb database directory.

+It is the maximum size the directory can have depending on your OS:
+- On windows it is a fixed size that will be allocated on launch.
+- On UNIX it is the maximum size.

+The `update` database stores the [pending updates](/guides/advanced_guides/asynchronous_updates.md).

 **Default value**: `107374182400` (+= 107 Gb)